Big Spring, Texas: History

 More important in the city's history was the discovery of oil in the region during the 1920s.
 The early discoveries in the area marked the beginning of the oil industry in the Permian Basin area of West Texas, and the oil industry has continued to be a dominant part of the area's economy.
 The oil industry in Big Spring reached its peak during the oil boom of the 1950s.

 Another major part of Big Spring's economy and life during the 1950s, 1960s, and 1970s was Webb Air Force Base.
 It initially opened during World War II as the Big Spring Bombardier School.
 Following the war, it was converted to a US Air Force training base and was named for James Webb, a Big Spring native who died in action during World War II.
 Webb Air Force Base was active until 1977, when the base facilities were deeded to the city.

 Big Spring was featured in the 1969 film Midnight Cowboy, which starred Dustin Hoffman and Jon Voight, and received the Academy Award for Best Picture of 1969.
 The opening scenes featuring Voight, then a relatively unknown actor, playing the character Joe Buck, were filmed in Big Spring and the neighboring city of Stanton.

 In 1980, Hollywood returned to Big Spring with the filming of Hangar 18, a low-budget science-fiction movie about a space shuttle's collision with an alien spacecraft and the ensuing government cover-up.
 Several local residents were used as on-screen extras.

-Big Spring is the location for the opening scene of the Robert Rodriguez film From Dusk Till Dawn.